 Update (1+ year down the road): This turned out to be very TRUE.
 After some time, parts of the bus that we did not sand as well as others (such as nooks and crannies) are starting to peel.
 We will have to touch them up.
-If you want to avoid this, sand well the first time!
+If you want to avoid this, sand well and thoroughly the first time!

-To sum it up: sanding is better than not sanding but you don’t have to sand the same spot multiple times or with different grain sand paper.
+Sanding is better than not sanding but you don’t have to sand the same spot multiple times or with different grain sand paper.

 Tip: Hand sanders can make sanding by hand easier because they have a handle and a flat surface over which you can secure pieces of sandpaper.
 Orbital sanders have a flat velcro-like surface to attach special round pieces of sand paper.
 This round sandpaper has holes it in that should be lined up with the holes in the surface of the orbital sander.
 The holes allow the orbital sander to vacuum the paint dust into a collection bag so that the dust does not collect under the sand paper and inhibit proper sanding.
 Remember to change out the dust collection bag regularly.